Commission to Preserve National Monuments of Bosnia and Herzegovina: Tentative List of National Monuments of B&H

-Unlike KONS Petition List, which represents comprehansive database of all petitions on properties and sits, filed by individuals and/or organisations, to be declared national monuments via KONS procedures, KONS Tentative List concerns properties and sits already declared national monuments by earlier state parties (agencies) during SR BiH prior to declaration of indipendace from SFR Yugoslavia, and before establishement of KONS through Annex 8 of the General Framework Agreement for Peace in Bosnia and Herzegovina.
+Unlike KONS Petition List, which represents comprehensive database of all petitions on properties and sites, filed by individuals and/or organisations, to be declared national monuments via KONS procedures, KONS Tentative List concerns properties and sites already declared national monuments by earlier state parties (agencies) during SR BiH, prior to declaration of independence from SFR Yugoslavia, and before establishment of KONS through Annex 8 of the General Framework Agreement for Peace in Bosnia and Herzegovina.

-The Tentative List, or formally, the Provisional List of National Monuments of Bosnia and Herzegovina (Official Gazette of BiH no. 33/02) was drawn up by the previous complement of the Commission.
-Art.2 of the Law on the Implementation of the Decisions of the Commission to Preserve National Monuments established pursuant to Annex 8 of the General Framework Agreement for Peace in BiH (Official Gazette of the Federation of BiH nos.
-2/02 and 27/02) stipulates that all properties on the Provisional List are to be regarded as national monuments until the Commission adopts a final decision.
+The Tentative List, or formally the Provisional List of National Monuments of Bosnia and Herzegovina (Official Gazette of BiH no. 33/02), was drawn up by the previous complement of the Commission.
+Art.2 of the Law on the Implementation of the Decisions of the Commission to Preserve National Monuments, established pursuant to Annex 8 of the General Framework Agreement for Peace in BiH (Official Gazette of the Federation of BiH nos.
+2/02 and 27/02), stipulates that all properties on the Provisional List are to be regarded as national monuments until the Commission adopts a final decision.
 All final decisions of the Commission are published in the official gazettes of Bosnia and Herzegovina, including those of entities and Brčko District.
 Once final decisions have been adopted for all the properties on the Provisional List, the List will be abolished.